anjesh/internship-test/devops/docker-me/readme.md

 ### What you need to do

 * If you haven’t already done so, take a [git class in codeschool](https://www.codeschool.com/courses/try-git).
-* Create a private repo called “yipl-docker-me” in [bitbucket](https://bitbucket.org)
+* Once complete, create a private repo called “yipl-docker-me” in [bitbucket](https://bitbucket.org)
 * Solve the problem detailed below
-* Push your code to the repo (make sure that you have multiple numbers of commits with proper messages)
+* Push your code to the repo (make sure that you have multiple commits with proper messages)
 * Invite internship-bitbucket@yipl.com.np to that particular private repo

 #### Problem